 Kristy Muir

-Kristy Muir is Paul Ramsay Foundation’s CEO.
-She is a Professor of Social Policy in the Business School at UNSW Sydney, and Chair of Allan & Gill Gray Philanthropy Australasia.
+Kristy Muir is Paul Ramsay Foundation’s Chief Executive Officer.
+She is also a Professor of Social Policy at UNSW Sydney Business School, and Chair of Allan & Gill Gray Philanthropy Australasia.

-Kristy has worked for almost three decades (as a support worker, academic, collaborator, leader and board director) with for-purpose organisations that enable children, families and communities to thrive.
-She is driven to better understand and find solutions to complex social problems and measure whether and where we are making a difference.
+Kristy has worked for more than three decades - as a support worker, academic, collaborator, leader, funder, and board director - with for-purpose organisations that enable children, families, and communities to thrive.

-Kristy was CEO of the Centre for Social Impact (2017-21), served as an elected academic member of UNSW’s Council (2016-2021) and was a NED of the Community Council of Australia.
-She has a PhD in social history and is a graduate of the AICD.
+Kristy was CEO of the Centre for Social Impact (2017-21), served as an elected academic member of UNSW’s Council (2016-2021) and was a non-executive Director of the Community Council of Australia and the Australian Research Alliance for Children and Young People (ARACY).
+She has a PhD in social history and is a graduate of executive education at Harvard Business School and the Australian Institute of Company Directors.

 Kristy Muir's Articles & Resources